Last Updated on January 20, 2023

 A low win ratio increases the drawdown

-If you have a backtest showing more than 25% drawdown, you better skip the strategy.
+If you have a backtest showing more than a 25% drawdown, you better skip the strategy.

 How to offset a low win ratio

-Unfortunately, small private traders don’t have the time nor the resources of The Medallion Fund.
-Most traders at best trade five trading systems and thus are not very diversified.
+Unfortunately, small private traders don’t have the time or resources of The Medallion Fund.
+Most traders, at best, trade five trading systems and thus are not very diversified.